mohaEs/QML/README.md

 # Code for "Reproducibility Report: Quantum Machine Learning Methods in Fundus Analysis – A Benchmark Study"

-This study aims to evaluate the performance of various quantum machine learning algorithms compared to classical machine learning algorithms for the detection of glaucoma and diabetic retinopathy.
-Four different quantum machine learning algorithms (Hybrid Quantum-Classical ResNet-18, Hybrid Quantum Neural Network-Parallel, Quantum Support Vector Machines, and Quantum K-Nearest Neighbors Algorithms) were tested alongside their classical counterparts (Classical ResNet-18, Classical Convolutional Neural Network, Classical Support Vector Machines, and Classical K-Nearest Neighbors Algorithms) were tested on six different fundus datasets: APTOS (Diabetic Retinopathy), IDRID (Diabetic Retinopathy), MESSIDOR (Diabetic Retinopathy, G1020 (Glaucoma), GlaucomaFundus (Glaucoma), and PAPILA (Glaucoma).
-This open-source benchmark with reproducible scripts is the first-of-its-kind in opthalmic AI and is crucial for the reliable development of novel quantum machine learning techniques for medical diagnosis.
+This project benchmarks quantum and classical machine learning algorithms for detecting glaucoma and diabetic retinopathy using six public fundus image datasets.
+It includes:

+    Quantum models: Hybrid QNN-ResNet18, QNN-Parallel, Quantum SVM, Quantum KNN

+    Classical counterparts: ResNet18, CNN, SVM, KNN

+    Datasets: APTOS, IDRID, MESSIDOR (DR); G1020, GlaucomaFundus, PAPILA (Glaucoma)

+This is the first open-source benchmark in ophthalmic AI comparing quantum and classical approaches, with fully reproducible code for medical imaging tas

-This repository contains the code and resources for the project described above at the Harvard Opthalmology-AI Lab (supervised by Dr. Mohammad Eslami, Dr. Saber Kazeminasab, and Dr. Tobias Elze).
+This repository contains the code and resources for the project described above at the Harvard Opthalmology-AI Lab (supervised by Dr. Mohammad Eslami).

 Please contact gajanmohanraj@gmail.com or mohammad_eslami@meei.harvard.edu for any questions or concerns.